Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

 2. Now copy and paste your pdfs into the directory called 'Papers', that you'll find inside the directory called 'compose', which location is: './AIandOpenScienceInResearchSoftwareEngineering-main/Docker/compose' if you are inside the directory that was downloaded when downloading this repository.

-3. Now make sure that you are inside the directory 'compose' which location is: './AIandOpenScienceInResearchSoftwareEngineering-main/Docker/compose', and run the next command:
+3. Now in your terminal, make sure that you are inside the directory 'compose' which location is: './AIandOpenScienceInResearchSoftwareEngineering-main/Docker/compose', and run the next command:
 ```bash
   python request_grobid.py
 ```
-This runs a Python script that'll connect to the GROBID server and download all of the XML of the pdfs inside the 'Papers' directory.
+This runs a Python script that'll connect to the GROBID server and download all of the XML of the pdfs inside the 'Papers' directory, this might take a few minutes.

 ## Running the Python scripts with Docker compose
 Docker allows to create containers for applications, so they can be run in any computer without having issues with libraries and dependencies.